Types of Major Works

 Once the work is complete, we will calculate the actual cost and issue you with an actual invoice; the same way we would with your service charge.

 What is a qualifying long term agreement?

 A qualifying long term agreement (QLTA) is an agreement with a contractor to provide goods or services, which runs more than 12 months and which results in leaseholders incurring an individual charge of at least £100 per year.
 QLTA’s could include carrying out agreements such as grounds maintenance or supplying services such as buildings insurance cover.
-We enter into a QLTA to try and get a better deal on our major repairs costs.
+We enter into a QLTA to try to get a better deal on our major repairs costs.

-When we enter into a QLTA with a contractor it means that one specific contractor will provide a certain types of works for us at a pre-agreed price for the length of the contract.
+When we enter into a QLTA with a contractor it means that one specific contractor will provide a certain type of works for us at a pre-agreed price for the length of the contract.
 For example, we could have a QLTA with a contractor to fit all our door entry system for the next 3 years.

 What happens if the major works are listed on my section 125 (S125) notice?